Singulink/Singulink.Cryptography.PasswordChecker/README.md

 We are a small team of engineers and designers dedicated to building beautiful, functional, and well-engineered software solutions.
 We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

 This package is part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

+## 🚧 **UNDER DEVERLOPMENT 🚧**

+Project is currently in beta and still needs to be properly documented but you are welcome to use it as you see fit.

 ## Installation